Find members by call or SKCC number:

 Ernie, K9QAG - IL - edbrown3448@att.net

-I operate mainly 40 meters through 17 meters, but can go on any frequency up to 6 meters.
+I was originally licensed in September of 1957.
+Over the years I spent a lot of time on Morse code.
+Today, it is my primary source of communication.
+I operate mainly 40 meters through 17 meters but can go on any frequency up to 6 meters.
 I can work any speed comfortably up to 20 wpm, but speed does not bother me.
 Accuracy is the important thing.
+If I can be any help send me an e-mail and we can set up a time and frequency to practice cw.

 Dan, W9DLN - WI - W9DLN@protonmail.com

-Upon reaching the SKCC's Senator level I have decided to slow down and smell the roses.
-Becoming an Elmer should be just the ticket.
+My name is Dan Nyman and I live in Crivitz, WI.
+I have been a ham since 1977 when first licensed as WD8JTQ.
+I would be happy to serve as an Elmer.
 I would like to share my experience with others to help them become better CW operators.
 I can work any speed up to about 20 WPM with my straight key.
 If you use a bug we can go faster.
 I am available most evenings and weekends.
 I'm not retired and still have a day job.
 If I can be on any help send me an email or call me at (715) 854-3690.

 Jack, KK0I - WI - sabaideejack@gmail.com